 Where Kirby differs from Hoover, Numatic and Electrolux is in the sale of their premium priced vacuum cleaners.
-Since 1920, Kirby vacuum cleaners have been sold by door-to-door salespeople.
+Since 1920, these products have been sold by door-to-door salespeople.
 He or she would give you a demonstration of the vacuum cleaner as part of their sales pitch.
 Then, the customer decides whether or not to make a purchase.
 A demonstration can be scheduled via the Kirby website.

 Therefore, the only way you can purchase a Kirby cleaner is via scheduling a demonstration.
 This ensures its exclusivity and the proper promotion of its product by well trained salespeople.
-Though you can never buy a new one from Currys or Argos, some independent retailers offer reconditioned models.
+Nowadays some independent retailers offer reconditioned models.

 A Brief History of Kirby

 The first Kirby vacuum cleaner was developed by Jim Kirby in 1906.
 It was known as the Domestic Cyclone.
 In 1914, George H. Scott starts his own business which becomes The Kirby Company.
 The following year saw the arrival of Carl S. Fetzer, which led to Messrs Scott and Fetzer forming a partnership.